DarkCat09/python-aternos/README.md

 ## Usage
-To use Aternos API in your Python script, import it and login with your username and password or MD5.
+To use Aternos API in your Python script, import it and login with your username and password or its MD5 hash.

 Then request the servers list using `list_servers()`.
 You can start/stop your Aternos server, calling `start()` or `stop()`.